Biden Returns to Campaign Trail to Boost Georgia Senate Candidates

 The president-elect started to cough and lose his voice as he closed his remarks by quoting the late Georgia congressman and civil rights icon John Lewis: “The vote is the most powerful nonviolent change agent you have in a democratic society.
 You must use it because it is not guaranteed.
 You can lose it.”

-Earlier in the day it was reported that Biden will nominate former South Bend mayor and Democratic primary rival Pete Buttigieg to serve as his transportation secretary, drawing praise from the LGBTQ community but displeasure from South Bend’s chapter of the Black Lives Matter movement due to Buttigieg’s handling of the shooting of a Black man by a white police officer.
+On Tuesday evening, the Biden-Harris transition team announced that Biden will nominate former South Bend mayor and Democratic primary rival Pete Buttigieg to serve as his transportation secretary.
+The news drew praise from the LGBTQ community but displeasure from South Bend’s chapter of the Black Lives Matter movement due to Buttigieg’s handling of the shooting of a Black man by a white police officer.

-Biden did not answer questions about the Buttigieg reports while boarding his plane back to Delaware on Tuesday.

 The former vice president held a pair of rallies in Georgia a week before the presidential election and won the state by a slim margin over Trump, who, after coming up short in the recount he demanded, has resorted to taking unsuccessful legal actions challenging the results in Georgia and other states he narrowly lost.